galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 >    Change **Create one BED record per** to `Coding Exons` and then click on the **Send query to Galaxy** button.
 >
 >     > ### {% icon comment %} Comment
->     > After this you will see your first history item in Galaxy's right pane.
+>     > After this you will see your first history item in Galaxy's right panel.
 It will go through
 >     > the gray (preparing/queued) and yellow (running) states to become green (success):
 >     >
 >     > ![`UCSC Main on Human: knownGene` dataset is green](../../images/101_04.png)
 >     {: .comment}
 >
-> 3. When the dataset is green, click on the **eye icon** to **view the contents** of the file.
+> 3. When the dataset is green, click on the {% icon galaxy-eye %} (eye) icon to **view the contents** of the file.
 It should look something like this:
 >
 >    ![Contents of the `UCSC Main on Human: knownGene` dataset](../../images/101_exons.png)
 >